 Prerequisite: Windows applications course (CIS 146).
 An examination of the role of information systems in organizations and how they relate to the objectives and structure of an organization.
-Emphasis is given to providing a broad overview of the information system management function. - AC 303 Management Decision Support Systems.
+Emphasis is given to providing a broad overview of the information system management function.

+AC 303 Management Decision Support Systems.
 3 Semester Hours.
 (Lab fee.)
 (Also listed as MG 303.)

 Prerequisite: Windows applications course (CIS 146).
 An analysis of the nature of the decision making process and an examination of support systems.
-Instruction will emphasize an advanced application of spreadsheet and database management software. - AC312 Law for Accountants.
+Instruction will emphasize an advanced application of spreadsheet and database management software

+AC 312 Law for Accountants.
 3 Semester Hours.
-Prerequisite: Legal Environment (BUS 263).
-A study of law subjects the accountant encounters including contracts, the UCC, business organizations, and accountant liability. - AC 321 Intermediate Accounting I. 3 Semester Hours.
+Prerequisite: Legal Environment (BUS 26)

+A study of law subjects the accountant encounters including contracts, the UCC, business organizations, and accountant liability.

+AC 321 Intermediate Accounting I. 3 Semester Hours.
 (Lab fee.)
-Prerequisite: Principles of Accounting II.A survey of the financial reporting process, detailed study of financial statements, and an analysis of generally accepted accounting principles. - AC 322 Intermediate Accounting II.
+Prerequisite: Principles of Accounting II.

+A survey of the financial reporting process, detailed study of financial statements, and an analysis of generally accepted accounting principles.

+AC 322 Intermediate Accounting II.
 3 Semester Hours.
 (Lab fee.)
+Prerequisite: AC 321.

-Prerequisite: AC 321.An in-depth study of accounting theory applicable to the major asset categories of a business entity. - AC 323 Intermediate Accounting III.
+An in-depth study of accounting theory applicable to the major asset categories of a business entity.

+AC 323 Intermediate Accounting III.
 3 Semester Hours (Lab fee.)
+Prerequisite: AC 322.

-Prerequisite: AC 322.A review of the application of accounting theory to liability and stockholders equity balance sheet categories, culminating with a study of special purpose financial statements. - AC 361 Federal Tax Accounting I. 3 Semester Hours.
+A review of the application of accounting theory to liability and stockholders equity balance sheet categories, culminating with a study of special purpose financial statements.

+AC 361 Federal Tax Accounting I. 3 Semester Hours.
 (Lab fee.)
 Prerequisite: Principles of Accounting II.

-An overview of federal tax laws and regulations applicable to individuals and sole proprietors. - AC 362 Federal Tax Accounting II.
+An overview of federal tax laws and regulations applicable to individuals and sole proprietors.

+AC 362 Federal Tax Accounting II.
 3 Semester Hours.
 (Lab fee.)
 Prerequisite: AC 361.

-The application of the federal income tax law as it applies to partnerships and corporations, with emphasis on the differences which exist between financial and tax accounting. - AC 371 Managerial Accounting.
+The application of the federal income tax law as it applies to partnerships and corporations, with emphasis on the differences which exist between financial and tax accounting.

+AC 401 Auditing.
 3 Semester Hours.
 (Lab fee.)
-Prerequisite: AC 300 or Principles of Accounting I (BUS 241).

-A continuation of AC300.
-This class builds on the foundational accounting concepts and using accounting information to provide a basis for management decisions.
-Emphasis is placed on accounting for manufacturing enterprises, including Job order, Process and Standard Cost systems. - AC 401 Auditing.
+Prerequisite: AC 302, AC 303, AC 322.

+Auditing theory and practice, with emphasis given to the function of the audit in the certification of financial statements by an independent auditor.

+AC 431 Advanced Accounting.
 3 Semester Hours.
 (Lab fee.)
-Prerequisite: AC 302, AC 303, AC 322.Auditing theory and practice, with emphasis given to the function of the audit in the certification of financial statements by an independent auditor. - AC 431 Advanced Accounting.
-3 Semester Hours.
-(Lab fee.)
 Prerequisite: AC 323.

-A study of advanced accounting concepts including business combinations, partnerships, foreign currency transaction, and other related topics. - AC 435 Governmental Accounting.
+A study of advanced accounting concepts including business combinations, partnerships, foreign currency transaction, and other related topics.

+AC 435 Governmental Accounting.
 3 Semester Hours.
 (Lab fee.)
-Prerequisite: AC 322.
+Prerequisite: AC322.

-An introduction to fund and budgetary accounting for government and not-for-profit organizations in education, health care, and social welfare agencies. - AC 441 Special Topics in Accounting.
+An introduction to fund and budgetary accounting for government and not-for-profit organizations in education, health care, and social welfare agencies.

+AC 441 Special Topics in Accounting.
 3 Semester Hours.
 (Lab fee.)

-To be offered on occasion of student demand or need. - AC 442 Advanced Auditing and Fraud Examination.
+AC 442 Advanced Auditing and Fraud Examination.
 3 Semester Hours.
 (Lab fee.)
 Prerequisite: AC 322 and AC 401.
-An advanced study of auditing theory and practice. - AC 460 Directed Study/Research in Accounting.
-3 Semester Hours.
+An advanced study of auditing theory and practice.

+AC 460 Directed Study/Research in Accounting.
+3 Semester Hours experience is required.
+This internship in the field of Accounting is designed to provide the student with practical work experience leading to a potential career in either functional or technical areas of the field.

 A course designed to allow students an opportunity to perform research/directed studies in accounting.
-Offered at the discretion of the professor with approval of the College Dean. - AC 471 Cost Accounting.
-3 Semester Hours.
-(Lab fee.)
-Prerequisite: AC 323 and AC 401.
-Cost data analysis and accounting controls in planning and controlling operations and in making special decisions. - AC 481 Financial Accounting Theory.
-3 Semester Hours.
-(Lab Fee.)
-Prerequisite: AC 323.
+Offered at the discretion of the professor with approval of the College Dean.